Murder at Andaman: A Maya Mallick Mystery

-AWARDS & HONORS - Bharti has won a City Artist's Project Grant, two 4-Culture literature awards, two Seattle Arts Commission literature grants, and two Artist Trust GAP grants.
+AWARDS & HONORS - Bharti has won a SALA Award, a City Artist's Project Grant, two 4-Culture literature awards, two Seattle Arts Commission literature grants, and two Artist Trust GAP grants.
 She has won a fellowship from VCCA (Virginia center for the Creative Arts).
 She has been honored as a Living Pioneer Asian American Author.

 An award winning cook, Bharti is the author of four cookbooks.
 Her second, Indian Inspired (Lowell House), was selected among top ten cookbooks of 1993 by USA Today and one of the best cookbooks of 1993 by Chicago Tribune.
 Her first, The Healthy Cuisine of India (Lowell House), was an alternate selection of Better Homes and Gardens Book Club and named by Food Arts magazine as one of the best cookbooks of 1992.
 Her two most recent cookbooks are The Bold Vegetarian (HarperCollins) and Vegetarian Burgers (HarperCollins).

 Bharti has written numerous articles and essays on food, travel, fitness, and lifestyle in magazines that include Food & Wine, Eating Well, Vegetarian Times, The Writer, Writer's Digest, Fitness Plus, and Northwest Travel.
 Her essays have appeared in eleven anthologies.
 She is a freelance book reviewer for The Seattle Times and has profiled celebrities for the International Examiner.
 She has been widely reviewed and profiled in magazines and newspapers throughout the country and has appeared in many radio and television shows.
-She is a frequent speaker at writer's conferences, book festivals, and universities throughout the nation.
+She is a popular speaker at writer's conferences, book festivals, and universities throughout the nation.